-We are an early-stage medical device company focused on commercializing our Aquadex FlexFlow® System.
-Our commercial product, the Aquadex FlexFlow® System, is indicated for temporary (up to eight hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy, and extended (longer than 8 hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy and require hospitalization.
+We are a medical device company focused on commercializing our Aquadex FlexFlow ultrafiltration system.
+Our commercial product, the Aquadex FlexFlow system, is indicated for temporary (up to eight hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy, and extended (longer than 8 hours) ultrafiltration treatment of patients with fluid overload who have failed diuretic therapy and require hospitalization.